 Ionic is a modern HTML5 framework for the creation of mobile applications.
 The SASS preprocessor language is used in Ionic for the purpose of making the development process faster and much easier.
 AngularJS is a framework, which is also created for the sake of coding convenience as it provides quite a simple connection with backend services, which is very appreciated by enterprise mobile developers of mobile applications.
 The latest release of AngularJS 2.0, will surely make mobile development even more popular.

 You’ll need three things to build an app: Ionic Command Line (CLI), Cordova to build and deploy as a native app, and a recent version of Node.js.
 In order to get the most out of your Ionic and Cordova development and build great iOS apps, you’ll need to install Xcode, and SDK or Android Studio for Android apps development.

-There are many available HTML and CSS building blocks (components) within Ionic framework, such as action sheets, buttons, cards, grid, icons, inputs, lists, menus, checkboxes, search bars, tabs and many other components.
+There are many available HTML and CSS building blocks (components) within Ionic framework, such as action sheets, buttons, cards, grid, icons, inputs, lists, menus, checkboxes, search bars, tabs, and many other components.

 Ionic + Google Material Design

 Ionic and Google shared an effort and created Ionic Material, which is a free open source project or so-called library for the Ionic framework, which allows you to materialize your mobile app without having to change the way you develop it.
-It will not interfere with core behavior or styles and design of mobile app will finally turn out Google-like.
+It will not interfere with core behavior or styles and the design of the mobile app will finally turn out Google-like.

 Ionic and Google Material Design collaboration